 When puppies are really young, they may not be able to hold their bladder throughout the night.
 It may be necessary to make an extra trip outside at night, or really early in the morning.
 Once they get a bit older though, this will no longer be necessary.

-If we will be away for a long period of time, put puppy in a long-term enclosure.
+If I will be away for a long period of time, I put my puppy in a long-term enclosure.
 This can be a secure puppy pen, or a secure and safe room (e.g. kitchen).

-Instead of puppy pads, we can also consider using an indoor grass system.
-However, some dogs may not like standing on or going on the indoor grass surface.
-Just using regular sod or grass does not work well because of drainage issues.
+Instead of puppy pads, we may also use an indoor grass system.
+However, some dogs may not like standing on or eliminating on the indoor grass surface.
+Just using regular sod or grass did not work well for me because of drainage issues.
 The sod gets smelly very quickly because there isn’t anywhere for the pee to go.

 When I tried using sod, I had to change it every other day, or my puppy refused to go onto it.
 This ended up being a lot more work than just using puppy pads.

-Myth – We cannot train a dog to potty outside, as well as potty on puppy pads.
+Myth – We cannot train a dog to potty outside as well as on puppy pads.
 She will get confused and not know what to do.

 Yes, it is true that if we can be around most of the time to supervise, it is better not to let a puppy do her business in the house at all.

-However, if we will be away for long periods of time, if our dog has separation anxiety issues (which may cause her to need to go potty when we leave), or if there are other medical issues (surgery) that make frequent trips outside unfeasible, then it is perfectly fine to train a dog to both go potty on pads, as well as go potty outside.
+However, if we will be away for long periods of time, if our dog has separation anxiety issues (which may cause her to need to eliminate when we leave), or if there are other medical issues (surgery) that make frequent trips outside unfeasible, then it is perfectly fine to train a dog to both potty on pads, as well as outside.

 Reward a puppy for going on his pads, and reward a puppy a lot more for going outside.

-Then leave puppy in the backyard, come in, and clean up the mess.
+Then, I leave my puppy in our fully enclosed and puppy-safe backyard, come in, and clean up the mess.
 Cleaning up messes in front of a puppy may sometimes cause her to mimic our behavior, and engage in eating her own poop.
 In her mind, she is only helping to clean out the den.